ivotron/popper2-paper/paper.md

 # Case Study {#sec:study}

-In this section, we present three case studies showing how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
+In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
+We analyzed the ML benchmarking project MLPerf [@mattson2019mlperf] based on the reproducibility related issues that get frequently opened on their Github repository and categorized them into few well-defined categories like missing or outdated version of dependencies; outdated documentation; missing or broken links of datasets, etc.
+The aim of these casestudies is to emphasize on how Popper help's in mitigating these reproducibility issues and makes life easier for researchers and developers.
-For these case studies, we took an image classification workflow using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
+For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
-The workflow used for the experiments is shown below.
+The workflow used for the casestudies is depicted below.

 ```yaml
 steps:
 - id: download-dataset